minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/Elastic Cache.md

-- ElasticCache is to get managed Redis or Memch
+- ElasticCache is to get managed Redis or Memcached
+- Caches are in-memory databases with really high performance, low latency
+- Helps reduce load off of